 - Use the One Remote’s microphone to access Bixby, the TV’s built-in intelligent voice assistant.
 Bixby makes it easy to change channels, search for content, or even ask about the weather, using only your voice

-- TV supports voice control of compatible apps, and works with Google Home-compatible voice control assistants and Amazon Alexa-compatible voice control assistants
+- The TV supports voice control of compatible apps and works with Google Home-compatible voice control assistants and Amazon Alexa-compatible voice control assistants

 - Built-in Apple AirPlay 2 allows wireless streaming from your iPhone, iPad, or Mac (firmware update coming in Spring 2019)

 - 4 HDMI 2.0b inputs – HDCP 2.2 compliant